anet-be/mlua/README.md

 ### Explanation

 Here's what is going on in the installation.
 Line 2 fetches the MLua code and makes it the working directory.
 Line 3 downloads and then builds the Lua language, then it builds MLua.

-Line 4 installs mlua.xc and mlua.so into $ydb_dist/plugin.
+Line 4 installs mlua.xc and mlua.so, typically into $ydb_dist/plugin, and _yottadb.so and yottadb.lua into the system lua folders

 Check that everything is in the right place: